Gloorf/poewatcher/README.md

 #Installation

   You can grab the binary in the release section for windows use.
-If you want to run the python script, you will need python3(>=3.3) and [watchdog](https://pypi.python.org/pypi/infi.watchdog/0.6.3). watchdog can be easily installed using pip.
+If you want to run the python script, you will need python3(>=3.3).

 # Quick start